EthanMerrill/WritingForTheWeb/README.md

 ## Day 8

-- [ ] collapsable content on resume page and post pages
+- [x] collapsible content on resume page and post pages
     - [ ] Break articles up with a + sign or bullets or something
 - [ ] Make the about this site page Normal
 - [ ] Fix bottom Grid
 - [ ] Make a Cool D3 Background
 - [ ] Make links more visible
 - [ ] Add alt tags to images
+- [ ] make header stop doubling up